-- The library spot is where you feel comfortable to sit and study.
+- The library spot is where you feel comfortable sitting and studying.
 Walk around each floor of the library and soak up the atmosphere.
 Libraries tend to have different areas that have different feels.
 Some areas are noisy, others dead quiet.
 Some areas have lots of wide-open spaces, others have nooks in which you can bury yourself away.

-When I was doing my PhD I loved my nook in the library.
-It was buried in behind the books that I used the most, and it was almost always free.
+When I was doing my Ph.D.
+I loved my nook in the library.
+It was buried behind the books that I used the most, and it was almost always free.
 There was a window looking out over a grassy area where students would walk between classes.